austnn-xu/remfi/content/_index.md

 ---
 title: "REMFI"
 ---

-REMFI (Renewable Energy Mechanical Failure Index) is an open, public archive that documents and analyzes mechanical failure modes in renewable energy hardware, starting with utility-scale wind turbine gearboxes and main bearings.
+REMFI (Renewable Energy Mechanical Failure Index) is an open, public engineering archive documenting mechanical failure modes in renewable energy systems, with an initial focus on utility-scale wind turbines.

-What REMFI does
+The project analyzes *why* mechanical systems fail in the real world — not just how they are designed — emphasizing fatigue, lubrication breakdown, vibration, misalignment, manufacturing defects, and maintenance-induced errors.

-\- publishes monthly, cited case studies (Case 001, Case 002, …)
+REMFI publishes monthly, cited case studies with accompanying audio explainers and transcripts to make complex mechanical failures accessible without sacrificing technical rigor.

-\- classifies failures by mechanism (fatigue, lubrication breakdown, vibration/resonance, misalignment, manufacturing defects)
+### Scope
+- Wind turbine gearboxes and main bearings (initial focus)
+- Failure mode and effects analysis (FMEA-inspired)

-\- separates root cause vs contributing factors
+- Root cause vs contributing factors

-\- adds an audio explainer + transcript for each case

-What REMFI is not

-\- not marketing or hype

-\- not a news feed

-\- not speculation without sources
+- Industry + peer-reviewed sources only

-Start here
+### Start Here
+- **Cases**: Monthly mechanical failure case studies

-\- Methodology: how failures are classified and scored
+- **Methodology**: How failures are classified and analyzed

-\- Cases: the case index (updated monthly)

-\- Sources: master bibliography and core references
+- **Sources**: Master bibliography and core references
+- **About**: Project background and intent